National Art Gallery in Ottawa : Things to Know

 2.2 Contemporary, European, and American Galleries

-Displaying some of the best works of Monet, Van Gogh, Rembrandt, Rubens, Picasso, and Warhol, the national gallery represents European and American history at its greatest.
+Displaying some of the best works of Monet, Van Gogh, Rembrandt, Rubens, Picasso, and Warhol, the national gallery represents European and American history at its grandest.

 The national gallery holds some of Canadian and International artists’ best and most vibrant contemporary art.
 These cutting-edge installations and multimedia collections are treated and loved by visitors and sometimes serve as the main attraction.

-The national gallery also hosts some temporary Exhibitions regularly with specific themes and art movements.
+The national gallery also regularly hosts temporary exhibitions with specific themes and art movements.
 The best thing to do is check the temporary exhibit held on the day of the visit so you can take advantage of everything.

 The national gallery is home to around 40,000 pieces and collections by over 6000 artists.
 However, there are some must-sees and highlights that visitors must view.
 Some of them are